 Of new wine and old love for recipes passed from mother to daughter.
 Of sweet whipped cream and a leisurely contemplation of life.
 Of strong beer and Gulasch.

 But above all, of love for good food and the spirit of adventure that goes into its making. - Old Austrian Cookbook

-Later on as a young adult Sonja started cooking with real ingredients, and with her own trendy cookware; where a passion and love to explore different cuisines and cultures developed.
+Later on, as a young adult, Sonja started cooking with real ingredients, and with her own trendy cookware; a passion and love to explore different cuisines and cultures developed.
 Cooking is Sonja's hobby where she is able to relax, unwind and express herself with friends clambering to her very own dinner parties.
-When was passed her mother’s old Austrian recipe books, she fell madly in love with the traditional ways of cooking and Austrian Cuisine.
+When she was given her mother’s old Austrian recipe books, she fell madly in love with the traditional ways of cooking and Austrian Cuisine.

 Out and about

 “So excited to find you!
 I grew up on Austrian food having a Viennese father and have not found any since moving over from Canada.
 See you at the home show”

 Love the apple strudel.
 Which market will you be at next?